Facebook, Instagram down in UAE? Thousands of users report outage

 Users across the world are unable to log into Facebook, Messenger and Instagram.
 As per Reuters, over 300,000 Facebook outages were reported and over 47,000 outages were reported from Instagram.

-Andy Stone, the Communication head at Meta, took to X to announce that the company was currently working on fixing the outages.
+Earlier, Andy Stone had taken to X to announce that the company was currently working on fixing the outages.

 Taking to Twitter, many users complained about the incident.
 Many have even started making memes on the situation.